-- 2.6 There are three key stages of community involvement and consultation during the preparation of Development Plan Documents (DPD).
-These are pre-submission consultation, pre-submission public participation and submission. - Pre-submission consultation - R8 2.7 This consultation will take place before a DPD is drafted.
-It is the stage for researching, gathering information and identifying relevant issues the document should address.
+2.6 There are three key stages of community involvement and consultation during the preparation of DPDs.
+These are pre-submission consultation, public participation and submission.

+2.7 This will take place before a draft Local Development Document is produced.
+It is the stage for researching, gathering information and

+Internal update identifying relevant issues the document should address.
 It is also the time for listening to alternative ideas and suggestions for policies and proposals the document should contain.
 This process will be fairly informal but the Council must make sure that it consults with appropriate specific and general consultation bodies.
 These are listed in Appendix 1 and Regulation 25 of the Town and Country Planning (Local Development) (England) Regulations 2004.

-2.8 This stage aims to find out views and comments on a preferred options document.
+2.8 This stage aims to find out views and comments on a draft DPD.
 This draft may contain alternative 'preferred' options that have emerged through the previous consultation stage.
 This is a more formal process of consultation and is subject to the requirements of Regulation 26 of the 2004 Regulations.
 Any comments submitted to the Council on the draft document have to be done so, in writing, within a set period of 6 weeks.

-Submission stage
+Submission Stage

-- 2.9 Once the comments received through the pre-submission public participation stage have been taken into account by the Council, a revised document will be prepared and submitted to the Secretary of State.
+2.9 Once the comments received through the Public Participation stage have been taken into account by the Council, a revised document will be prepared and submitted to the Secretary of State.
 This will be the Council's preferred strategy and will have emerged through the consultation process and tested against sustainability objectives.
-This submitted document would itself be subject to a formal consultation process for a six-week period, similar to that carried out at public participation stage.
-It will also be subject to an independent examination.
-Representations received during this consultation stage will be taken into account by the Inspector holding the examination.
-Copies of these representations will be made available for the public to view at the council offices at the Council House, Roman House and at the city libraries.
-Where practicable the representations will be published on the Council's website.
-The Inspector will then issue a 'binding report' that will set out the modified document or may instruct the Council to carry out more work and resubmit it. - 2.10 On the same day that the Council submits the DPD to the Secretary of State, it has to make a request to the East Midlands Regional Assembly to seek general conformity of the plan with the Regional Spatial Strategy. - 2.11 At both the public participation and submission stages, we will fulfil the requirements of the 2004 Regulations, including the following: - make the document and key supporting material available at the Council House, Roman House, Friar Gate and city libraries. - display these documents on our website
+This submitted document will itself be subject to a formal consultation process for a six week period, similar to that carried out at Public It will also be subject to an independent Participation stage.
+Examination.
+Representations received during this consultation stage will be taken into account by the Inspector holding the Examination.
+Copies of these representations will be made available for the public to view at the Council Offices at Roman House and at the City's libraries.
+Where practicable the representations will be published in the Council's website.
+The Inspector will then issue a 'binding report' which will set out the modified document or may instruct the Council to carry out more work and re-submit it.

+- 2.10 On the same day that the Council submits the Development Plan Document to the Secretary of State, it has to make a request to the East Midlands Regional Assembly to seek general conformity of the plan with the regional strategy. - 2.11 At both the Public Participation and Submission stages, we will fulfil the requirements of the current Regulations, including the following: - make the document and key supporting material available at the Council House, Roman House, Friar Gate and Council libraries. - display these documents on our website
-- send copies of relevant documents to the specific and general consultation bodies consulted at the 'pre-submission consultation' stage - publicise the consultation process by local notice and by local advertisement

-At the submission stage, the Council will write to people who have requested at earlier consultations to be notified as to when the DPD has been submitted.
+- send copies of relevant documents to the specific and general consultation bodies consulted at the 'pre-submission consultation' stage - publicise the consultation process by local notice and by local advertisement - Rec.
+11 At the Submission stage, the Council will write to people who have requested at earlier consultations to be notified as to when the DPD has been submitted.